Recurring elements in the Final Fantasy series: Battle systems

 The battle system most closely associated with Final Fantasy is the "Active Time Battle" (ATB) system: while utilizing a turn-based combat system, action meters are assigned to all characters that empty when they act in battle.
 Each player character being issued a command when their action meter is filled: enemies could attack at any time despite player actions being in progress, adding an element of urgency to battles.
 The ATB system was designed by Hiroyuki Ito.
 According to Kawazu, Ito was inspired while watching a Formula One race and seeing racers pass each other at different speeds.
 This gave him the idea of different speed values for the individual characters.
 Ito himself described the inspiration as his wish to balance pure turn-based mechanics with real-time battle mechanics, which played into a movement in Formula One where cars were shifting towards using semi-automatic gearboxes.
-For Final Fantasy V, Ito evolved the system further as he felt the version in Final Fantasy IV was incomplete.
+For Final Fantasy V, Ito evolved the system further as he felt the version in IV was incomplete.
 A mechanic introduced in Final Fantasy VII was Limit Breaks, special cinematic moves that have become a staple of the series.
 The ATB system was in use until Final Fantasy X, which switched to a system called the "Conditional Turn-based Battle" system: while reverting to a purely turn-based model, it included additional elements such as in-battle party member switching.
-Final Fantasy XI, XIV and its sequel A Realm Reborn used real-time command-based combat systems and removed random encounters, playing in a similar fashion to other contemporary MMORPGs.
+Final Fantasy XI, XIV, and its sequel A Realm Reborn used real-time command-based combat systems and removed random encounters, playing in a similar fashion to other contemporary MMORPGs.
 Final Fantasy XII used a similar real-time command-based system to XI: dubbed the "Active Dimension Battle" system, characters fought enemies in environments without random encounters, with players acting on commands set by the player.